Red Faction (video game)

 Red Faction is a first-person shooter video game developed by Volition and published by THQ for PlayStation 2 and Microsoft Windows in 2001, and Macintosh platforms in 2001 and 2002.
 A version for the N-Gage was developed by Monkeystone Games, and the mobile version was developed by Blue Beck.
-The game was ported to PlayStation 4 by Plaion and published by THQNordic in 2016 and released in both physical and digital copies.
+The game was ported to PlayStation 4 by Plaion and published by THQ Nordic in 2016 and released in both physical and digital copies.
 The game was inspired by several works of contemporary science fiction.

 Red Faction takes place on Mars in the late 21st century.
 The player controls a miner, Parker, who helps lead a rebellion against the Ultor Corporation.
 The premiere feature of the game is its "Geo-Mod" technology, short for "geometry modification", which provided destructible environments, allowing the player to destroy certain sections of the scenery in the game.
 For example, instead of opening a door, a player could blast through the rock surrounding the door.
 The game sold more than 1,000,000 units by 2002.

 On November 29, 2016, the game was made available for the PlayStation 4 through the PlayStation Network with added features such as trophy support and widescreen resolutions.